Articles & Dilemmas

 14 Jul 20

-by Jodi O'Callaghan, Executive Officer, The Banking and Finance Oath
+by Jodi O'Callaghan, Executive Officer, The Banking and Financial Services Oath

 The workplaces we return to will not be the ones we left.
 There will be strict policies on desk use, the maximum number of people in meeting rooms and common areas, and limited outings for coffee and lunch breaks.
 But I’m optimistic there are some things that will be strengthened within organisations – and this includes the focus on cultural diversity when it comes to organisational communication.
 There are some learnings too from the communications we've seen between the government and multi-cultural communities during the current health crisis.